 Justification for an exception listed above must be included in the applicant's budget narrative, including relevant details about the applicant's community, such as a rural or remote location.
-For example, applicants proposing activities for youth where snacks would be needed based on time of day, location of activities, or for other reasons should include costs and justification in the budget and budget narrative.
+For additional information on restrictions on food and beverage expenditures, see OVW conference cost planning.